spiffe/spiffe/standards/WIT-SVID.md

 PS384 | RSASSA-PSS using SHA-384 and MGF1 with SHA-384
 PS512 | RSASSA-PSS using SHA-512 and MGF1 with SHA-512

 ### 2.3.
-Additional Headers
+Additional Header Parameters

-It is permitted for an implementation to include additional headers not specified in this document or the upstream document.
+It is permitted for an implementation to include additional header parameters not specified in this document or the upstream document.

 ### 3. Claims